Steve Hines at Disney during EPCOT

 Zooming mirror:

 The Neon Tunnel was already planned.
-My contribution was suggesting that the color at the entrance follow the guest through the tunnel.
+It was my suggestion that the color at the entrance follow the guest through the tunnel.

 Stepping Tones:

-This was one of the simplest and most popular attractions in the Imagination Pavilion, consisting of a room with colored spotlights in the ceiling, projecting spots of light on the floor.
-Guests step on the spots and the switches under the carpet to trigger musical tones.
+This was one of the simplest and most popular attractions in the Imagination Pavilion, consisting of a room with colored lights in the ceiling, projecting spots on the floor.
+Guests step on the spots and the switches under the carpet trigger musical tones.
 Guests hop around on the spots to play a tune.
 I gave it its name and pushed to get it included in the pavilion.

 3-D Easel: